samuelmurray/rest-mash/README.md

 However, all tests run successfully on Linux and Mac using TravisCI.

 ## Run
+You can start the application either using Docker or by cloning the repository and running the code with Maven.
+This starts a service which you can access in a web browser.

 ### Docker
 We provide a docker container for this project - samuelmurray/rest-mash.
 Run it with the following command: